 The Vigil for the Deceased may include the celebration of the Liturgy of the Hours (Morning Prayer or Evening Prayer depending on the time of day) or a Liturgy of the Word as described in the Order of Christian Funerals.
 All priests should be invited to participate in the Vigil for the Deceased, vested in choir dress.
-Deacons, on this occasion, may also vest in an alb and diocesan or white stole to participate in the Vigil for the Deceased.

 The Vigil for the Deceased may be preceded by the prayers for the Transfer of the Body to the Church as found in the Order of Christian Funerals (nos.
 121-127).
-These prayers may be prayed in the Funeral Home prior to the Vigil for the Deceased.
+These prayers may be prayed in the Rectory or in the Funeral Home prior to the Vigil for the Deceased.